timtroendle/possibility-for-electricity-autarky/README.md

 This will run all analysis steps to reproduce results and eventually build the paper.

-You can also run certain parts only by using other `make` rules; to get a list of all rules see the `Makefile`.
+You can also run certain parts only by using other `snakemake` rules; to get a list of all rules run `snakemake --list`.

-If you do not have `make` you can manually run the steps through the Python command line interfaces.
-Refer to the `Makefile` to see which commands are called to produce results.
+To generate a PDF of the dependency graph of all steps, run:

+    snakemake --rulegraph | dot -Tpdf > dag.pdf

 ## Run the tests